Jvlsc/FullStack-Course/part0/exercise04.md

 ## Process:

-1. The user navigates to the page: [Link](https://studies.cs.helsinki.fi/exampleapp/notes).
+1. The user navigates to the [page](https://studies.cs.helsinki.fi/exampleapp/notes).
 2. The user writes "Hello Guys! :)" into the text field of the `POST` request form and clicks the `Save` button:

     ![image0](/.github/images/part0/04_00.png)